joaopizani/paucasedmatura-src/site/src/en/blog/ac/2012-08-03_helemaal-klaar-voor-utrecht.md

 ### Academic affairs

-Now I am officially registered as a postgraduate student of Utrecht University, and on the following week the the academic calendar for 2012/2013 will be released, along with the list of courses for the Computing Science M.Sc programme :)
+Now I am officially registered as a postgraduate student of Utrecht University, and on the following week the academic calendar for 2012/2013 will be released, along with the list of courses for the Computing Science M.Sc programme :)
 Did you know that?

   * René Descartes, the philosopher, lived for some years in Utrecht, where he studied and taught at the Universiteit Utrecht?